 Ash Wednesday

-The start of Lent, a 40-day season of reflection before Easter.
+The first day of Lent — a season of repentance, fasting, and preparation before Easter.

 Pentecost